-- Electrification is mentioned from time to time as a driver or target per se; however it often results from higher level choices, lead to the adoption of electricity-using technologies (e.g. efficiency of heat pumps).
-Moreover, the penetration of electric appliances differs within sectors. - 2.
-In transport the use of energy carriers will depend on technology choices that are likely to differ between private road transport and aviation.
+- 1. Electrification is mentioned from time to time as a driver or target per se; however it often results from higher level choices, lead to the adoption of electricity-using technologies (e.g. efficiency of heat pumps).
+Moreover, the penetration of electric appliances differs within sectors. - In transport the use of energy carriers will depend on technology choices that are likely to differ between transport modes (road, rail, aviation and navigation).
 All in all, technologies and their future market shares are identified as one specific high-level driver as part of the storylines.